asivakumaran-sudo/pgm-solver/README.md

 # pgm-solver
-Envisioned as a GUI used to solve probabilistic graphical models
+Envisioned as a GUI used to solve probabilistic graphical models.